Semantic model sync with Power BI¶

 definition.pbir

-public_productaffinity.SemanticModel: This folder contains files that define the underlying semantic model for your Power BI project.
+public_productaffinity.SemanticModel: This folder contains files that define the underlying data model for Power BI project.
 The semantic model plays a crucial role in managing how Power BI interacts with data, setting up relationships, hierarchies, and measures.

 -